-Now that we’re nearing time for spring landscaping in Austin, it is prime time to start developing your 2015 lawn care plan.
+When it comes to landscaping in Austin, lawn care is a centerpiece.
 No one said it was easy to have a beautiful lawn, but a little bit of knowledge and work ethic can go a long way.
 First thing is first, though: which type of grass should you plant?
 We wrote an article a little while back about the different grass types in Austin, but for this article, we’ll go more into the differentiating characteristics so you can identify and choose your turf wisely.

 Austin, TX Grass Types

 Being in Central Texans, Austin is deep within warm grass country.
 This means that because of our relatively year round warm weather, we’ll be choosing from a stricter selection of grass types.
 These grass types will have better heat and drought resistance (for the most part) and will be better adapted to hot climates (which will come in handy during those 100+ degree streaks June-September).
 Here are our choices:

 St. Augustine is probably the most popular of the Austin grass types, and it’s also one of the quickest growing.
 It’s the most shade tolerant, as well, and does well in warm climates.
 The only cons are that it requires a lot of maintenance, and if you don’t mow frequently enough you can risk thatch buildup.

 How to identify: St. Augustinegrass is has a medium density and medium to dark green color.
 People often confuse Centipedegrass with St. Augustine, but while both leaf blades are V-shaped in cross section, St. Augustinegrass’s leaf blades have a boat-shaped tip.

 Zoysiagrass is one of the most beautiful grass types in Austin, but it’s very expensive and high-maintenance.
 Though it grows more slowly than St Augustine, it produces a nice thick turf and is very shade tolerant.